GinjaChris/pentmenu/README.md

 Alternatively, use git clone, or download the latest release from https://github.com/GinjaChris/pentmenu/releases, extract it and run the script.

-## Script usage (aka how not to be a n00b; inspired by a Youtube video)

-Some people just don't get it....don't be one of them!

-Script usage is simple, menus are in the following format:

-1) Option 1

-2) Option 2

-If you wish to select Option 1, press '1'.
-If you wish to select option 2, press '2'.
-Menus are used to select options and thus allows you to run modules.
-Modules allow you to carry out actions.
-Once within a module you may be asked questions.
-Consider the following example:

-Would you like to do something?  [y]es or [n]o (default):

-If you want to do something, type 'y' and hit Return.
-If you do not want to do something, type 'n' and hit Return.
-If you type nothing and hit Return, the default action is carried out.
-In this example, this would be the same as typing 'n' and hitting Return.

-If you have understood the above, congratulations!
-You are capable of using pentmenu!

 ## Module detail